Meet Our Testing Team

-Tuck’s testing team conducted an extensive evaluation of the Plank Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Plank Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.

 As you can see from our findings, the Plank performed well in most of our sleep rating categories.
 You can find a more in-depth look at our Plank Mattress ratings breakdown below to see what they mean for you.

 As part of our ratings process, we evaluated the Plank Mattress across different body types and preferred sleep positions.
 In addition to physical testing, we surveyed our sleep expert team and analyzed reviews from verified mattress owners and customers.
 Our findings are listed in the table below.